Kawaii: Cute handwriting

 In the 1970s, the popularity of the kawaii aesthetic inspired a style of writing.
 Many teenage girls contributed to the development of this style; the handwriting was made by writing laterally, often while using mechanical pencils.
 These pencils produced very fine lines, as opposed to traditional Japanese writing, which varied in thickness and was vertical.
 The teenage girls would also write in big, round characters and add little pictures to their writing, such as hearts, stars, emoticon faces, and letters of the Latin alphabet.

 These pictures made the writing very difficult to read.
 As a result, the new writing style caused controversy and was banned in many schools.
 During the 1980s, however, "cute" writing was adopted by magazines and comics and was often key to packaging and advertising products, especially toys for children or "cute accessories".

 From 1984 to 1986, Kazuma Yamane (山根一眞, Yamane Kazuma) studied the development of cute handwriting (which he called Anomalous Female Teenage Handwriting) in depth.
-This type of cute Japanese handwriting has also been called marui ji (丸い字), meaning "round writing"; koneko ji (子猫字), meaning "kitten writing"; manga ji (漫画字), meaning "comic writing"; and burikko ji (鰤子字), meaning "fake-child writing".
+This type of cute Japanese handwriting has also been called marui ji (丸い 字), meaning "round writing"; koneko ji (子猫字), meaning "kitten writing"; manga ji (漫画字), meaning "comic writing"; and burikko ji (鰤 子字), meaning "fake-child writing".
 Although it was commonly thought that the writing style was something that teenagers had picked up from comics, Kazuma found that teenagers had created the style themselves, spontaneously, as part of an 'underground trend'.
 His conclusion was based on the observation that cute handwriting predates the availability of the technical means for producing rounded writing in comics.